Model theory of divisible abelian cyclically ordered groups and minimal C. O. G: Introduction.

 The cyclic order defined on a linearly ordered group as above is called a {\it linear cyclic order}.
 One also says that the group is {\it linearly cyclically ordered}.
 A cyclically ordered group which is not linearly ordered will be called a {\it nonlinear} cyclically ordered group. \\[2mm] A proper subgroup $H$ of a cyclically ordered group is said to be {\it c-convex} if it does not contain a non unit element of order $2$ and it satisfies:

 For every proper normal c-convex subgroup $H$ of a cyclically ordered group $G$, one can define canonically a cyclic order on $G/H$ such that the canonical epimorphism is a c-homomorphism. \\[2mm]

 If $(G,R)$ is a nonlinear cyclically ordered group, then it contains a largest c-convex proper subgroup $l(G)$ (\cite[Corollaries 3.6 and 4.7, Lemmas 4.2 and 4.6]{JPR}, \cite{ZP}).
 It is a normal subgroup of $G$.
 The restriction to $l(G)$ of the cyclic order is a linear cyclic order.
 The subgroup $l(G)$ is called the {\it linear part} of $(G,R)$.
 We denote by $<$ the linear order induced by $R$ on $l(G)$.
 If the cyclic order is linear, then we let $l(G)=G$\\ The cyclically ordered group $G/l(G)$ embeds in a unique way in $\UU$ (\cite[Lemma 5.1, Theorem 5.3]{JPR}).
-We denote by $U(G)$ the image of $G/l(G)$ in $\UU$, and for $g\in G$, $U(g)$ denotes the image of $g\!\cdot\!l(G)$. \\[2mm] An abelian group $G$ is {\it divisible} if for each integer $n$ and each $g\in G$ there is some $h\in G$ satisfying $nh=g$, this $h$ is not always unique. \\ We say that an abelian cyclically ordered group $(G,R)$ is {\it discrete} if there exists $g\neq 0$ such that for all $h$ in $G$ we have $\neg R(0,h,g)$.
+We denote by $U(G)$ the image of $G/l(G)$ in $\UU$, and for $g\in G$, $U(g)$ denotes the image of $g\!\cdot\!l(G)$. \\[2mm] An abelian group $G$ is {\it $n$-divisible}, for some positive integer $n$, if for each $g\in G$ there is some $h\in G$ satisfying $nh=g$, this $h$ is not always unique.
+The group $G$ is {\it divisible} if it is $n$-divisible for each integer $n$. \\ An abelian cyclically ordered group $(G,R)$ which is $n$-divisible and contains a subgroup isomorphic to the group of $n$-th roots of $1$ in the field of complex number is said to be {\it c-$n$-divisible}.
+It is called {\it c-divisible} if it is c-$n$-divisible for every positive integer $n$.
+This equivalent to being divisible and containing a subgroup c-isomorphic to the group $T(\UU)$ of torsion elements of $\UU$. \begin{Proposition} (\cite[Proposition 2.26]{Le}) Let $n\in \NN\backslash \{0\}$.
+An abelian cyclically ordered group $(G,R)$ is c-$n$-divisible if, and only if, $\mbox{uw}(G)$ is $n$-divisible. \end{Proposition} We say that an abelian cyclically ordered group $(G,R)$ is {\it discrete} if there exists $g\neq 0$ such that for all $h$ in $G$ we have $\neg R(0,h,g)$.
 This element will be denoted by $1_G$.
 We say that $(G,R)$ is {\it dense} if it is not discrete.